samrathareddy/NextGen-Data-Pipeline/README.md

-# NextGen Data Pipeline 🚀
+# Reusable ETL Framework with Airflow 🚀

 An **end-to-end data pipeline project** built using Apache Airflow, Docker, and GCP to demonstrate modern data engineering practices.
 This project simulates real-world ETL workflows to extract, transform, and load data efficiently and reliably.